Atulkrydav/WBDES-Orbital-Debris-Management/README.md

 These objects travel at ~7–8 km/s, making them dangerous to active satellites and future space missions.
 Current debris-removal methods (lasers, nets, harpoons, tugs) face challenges such as:

-High mission costs
+-High mission costs

-Complex capture mechanisms
+-Complex capture mechanisms

-Risk of fragmentation
+-Risk of fragmentation

-Limited scalability
+-Limited scalability

 There is a need for a low-cost, safe, scalable, and physics-driven solution.